M-theory/type IIA duality and K3 in the Gibbons-Hawking approximation: Conclusions

 \section{Conclusions}

+We have studied the geometry of K3 surfaces through the lens of a soluble model for the K3 metric, of Gibbons-Hawking form.
+The metric well approximates the K3 metric almost everywhere in the large hypercomplex structure limit ($\D\ll 1$ in the language of Sec.~\ref{sec:LiftToK3}).

-We have reviewed the geometry of K3 surfaces and have developed this geometry through a novel approximate K3 metric of Gibbons-Hawking form.
-Our review in Sec.~\ref{sec:ReviewK3} described the holonomy, hyperk\"ahler structure, and homology of K3 surfaces, including an explicit description of the $(-E_8)\oplus(-E_8)\oplus(U_{1,1})^3$ and $\Spin(32)/\IZ_2\oplus(U_{1,1})^3$ splittings of the K3 homology lattice, in terms of six 2-tori inherited from $T^4$ and 16 exceptional divisors of the Kummer resolution of $T^4/\IZ_2$.
-We turned next to harmonic forms and the moduli space of hyperk\"ahler structure, as well as the relation between metric deformations and harmonic forms.
-Finally, we described the need for compensators and projection to transverse traceless gauge to ensure diffeomorphism invariance of the metric on moduli space, and derived the coset form of the diffeomorphism invariant metric on the moduli space of K3 metrics.
+In Sec.~\ref{sec:ReviewK3}, we reviewed the holonomy, hyperk\"ahler structure, and homology of K3 surfaces.
+In our discussion of the K3 homology, we provided an explicit description of the $(-E_8)\oplus(-E_8)\oplus(U_{1,1})^3$ and $\Spin(32)/\IZ_2\oplus(U_{1,1})^3$ splittings of the K3 homology lattice in terms of the natural homology basis from the Kummer resolution of $T^4/\IZ_2$.
+The latter consists of the six 2-tori inherited from $T^4$ and 16 exceptional divisors of the Kummer resolution of $T^4/\IZ_2$.
+This account fills a void in the literature and we hope that it will serve as a useful reference to others.
+(Our discussion explicitly relates the $\bigl(A_1\bigr)^{16}$ Kummer basis to the natural homology bases at $D_{16}$ and $(E_8)^2$ orbifold points and subsequently to the desired splittings).
+The remainder of Sec.~\ref{sec:ReviewK3} focused on harmonic forms and the moduli space of hyperk\"ahler structure, as well as the relation between metric deformations and harmonic forms.
+We derived the coset form of the diffeomorphism invariant metric on the moduli space of K3 metrics.
+In our discussion of the metric on moduli space, we described the need for ``compensators.''
+The compensators project to transverse traceless gauge to ensure diffeomorphism invariance of the metric on moduli space.